 We estimate that we will receive net proceeds of approximately \$7.1 million, after deducting underwriting discounts and commissions and our underwriters' expense allowance and estimated expenses of approximately \$0.7 million, which includes legal, accounting, printing costs and various fees associated with the registration and listing of our shares.
-If the underwriters' expense their right to purchase an additional 242,857 shares of common stock to cover over-allotments, we will receive approximately an additional \$1.275 million, after deducting approximately \$0.83 million for underwriting discounts and commissions.
+If the underwriters exercise their right to purchase an additional 242,857 shares of common stock to cover over-allotments, we will receive approximately an additional \$1.275 million, after deducting approximately \$0.83 million for underwriting discounts and commissions.

 We currently expect to use approximately \$7.1 million of the funds received in this offering to fund our Phase 3 clinical trials for Impracor and pre-Phase 3 clinical studies for potential drug candidates in the muscle relaxant and neuropathic pain fields.
-We also expect to use any funds we receive from the underwriters in connection with its exercise of the over-allotment option, along with the \$7.95 million raised in our April Private Placement and the \$4 million raised in connection with the PCCA Transaction, to further fund these efforts, and fund additional IP protection and other Accude related research and development expenses.
+We also expect to use any funds we receive from the underwriters in connection with its exercise of the over-allotment option, along with the \$7.95 million raised in our April Private Placement and the \$4 million raised in connection with the PCCA Transaction, to further fund these efforts, and fund additional IP protection and other Accudel related research and development expenses.
 We may also use a portion of these proceeds for the potential acquisition of, or investment in, product candidates, technologies, formulations or companies that complement our business, although other than as provided in the PCCA License Agreement, we have no current understandings, commitments, or agreements to do so.
 The following table summarizes our intent regarding use of such proceeds:

-Clinical: Use of Proceeds Over-Allotment Option
+Over-Allotment

-Phase 3 Impracor Trials \$4,000,000 57% \$4,000,000 49%
+Use of Proceeds Option

-Pre-Phase 3 Trials - Other
+\$4,000,000 57% \$4,000,000 49%

-Drug Candidates 3,068,414 43% 4,035,038 49%
+3,068,414 43% 4,035,038 49%

-IP Protection, Research and
+0% 200,000 2%

-Development 0% 200,000 2%
+\$7,068,414 100% \$8,235,038 100%

-Total \$7,068,414 100% \$8,235,038 100%
+\$4,000,000 3,068,414 - \$4,000,000 57% 3,068,414 43% - 0% \$4,000,000 57% \$4,000,000 3,068,414 43% 4,035,038 - 0% 200,000

 The amounts that will actually be spent by us for any specific purpose may vary significantly, and will depend on a number of factors including the pace of progress of our Phase 3 Trials, development and actual needs with respect to product testing, development and research, market conditions, and changes in or revisions to our marketing and/or licensing strategies.
-In addition, we may allocate capital from the above referenced net proceeds to uses other than those described above in the event one or more opportunities become available to invest in near term drug development projects that are as advanced as our Impracor program is or that we believe have a greater chance for positive clinical results with at least as large of a market opportunity as Impracor has; however, we do not have any commitments for any opportunities of this near this time.
+In addition, we may allocate capital from the above referenced net proceeds to uses other than those described above in the event one or more opportunities become available to invest in near term drug development projects that are as advanced as our Impracor program is or that we believe have a greater chance for positive clinical results with at least as large of a market opportunity as Impracor has; however, we do not have any commitments for any opportunities of this nature at this time.